hdezerto/rleai_project/notes.md

 - How to compare performance?
 Just visualize the gifs?

 - Check how to integrate the new measurements into the reward function.
+I think we dont need to change anything in the reward function, just add the new observations to the state.

 - Fix wall height function (sample_wall_heights).